Faisal-B/Tuter_Final/README.md

 press Ctrl + C to stop server.

 8. To start the server again at any time repeat step 5 and 6.

+** Upgrade Django in the requirement file to a running version ** Upgrade #!/usr/bin/env python3 on manage.py if "no module django" error appears